 Coppin State University is committed to providing a working and learning environment free from sexual misconduct, including sexual and gender-based harassment, sexual violence, dating violence, domestic violence, sexual exploitation, and sexual intimidation.
-USM prohibits and will not tolerate sexual misconduct. sexual misconduct is a form of sex discrimination prohibited by State and Federal Laws, including Title IX of the Education Amendments of 1972 as amended (Title IX) and (Title VII) of the Civil Rights Act of 1964 as amended, and also may constitute criminal activity.
+CSU prohibits and will not tolerate sexual misconduct.
+Sexual misconduct is a form of sex discrimination prohibited by State and Federal Laws, including Title IX of the Education Amendments of 1972 as amended ("Title IX") and Title VII of the Civil Rights Act of 1964 as amended, and also may constitute criminal activity.

-CSU endeavors to foster a System-wide climate free from sexual misconduct through training, education, prevention programs and through policies and procedures that promote prompt reporting, timely, fair and impartial investigation.
-Also, CSU endeavors the resolution of sexual misconduct cases in a manner that eliminates the sexual misconduct, prevents its recurrence, prohibit retaliation and promote time, fair and impartial investigation and resolution of Sexual Misconduct cases in a manner that eliminates the Sexual Misconduct, prevents its recurrence and addresses its effects.
-All Coppin Community Members are subject to this policy regardless of sex, sexual orientation gender identity and gender expression.
-This includes all students, faculty, and staff of Coppin.
-As well as third party and contractors under CSU or CSU institution control.
-This policy applies to sexual misconduct in connection with: (1) any CSU facility or on any CSU institution property; (2) in connection with any CSU or CSU institution sponsored, recognized or approved program, visit or activity, regardless of location;(3) that impedes equal access to any CSU institution education program or activity or adversely impacts the employment of a member of the CSU community; or (4) that otherwise threatens the health or safety of a member of the
+CSU endeavors to foster a University-wide climate free from sexual misconduct through training, education, prevention programs and through policies and procedures that promote prompt reporting, timely, fair and impartial investigation and adjudication.
+Also, CSU endeavors the resolution of sexual misconduct cases in a manner that eliminates the sexual misconduct, prevents its recurrence, prohibit retaliation and addresses its effects.
+All University Community Members are subject to this policy regardless of sex, sexual orientation gender identity and gender expression.
+The University community includes all students, faculty, and staff of CSU, as well as third parties and contractors under CSU or CSU institution control.
+This policy applies to sexual misconduct in connection with: (1) any CSU facility or on any CSU institution property; (2) in connection with any CSU or CSU institution sponsored, recognized or approved program, visit or activity, regardless of location;(3) that impedes equal access to any CSU institution education program or activity or adversely impacts the employment of a member of the University community; or (4) that otherwise threatens the health or safety of a member of the

-CSU community.
+University community.
 Nothing in this policy is intended to supersede or conflict with and federal compliance obligation.